Pat Richards: 2010-2013

 Richards' try-scoring exploits and accuracy with the boot proved vital for Wigan's push for honours in 2010.
 He often had to occupy the full back position in the absence of the injured Cameron Phelps and Amos Roberts before Sam Tomkins' move to full back allowed Richards to reclaim his favoured wing position.

 Pat Richards was the first Australian player to score 1,000 points or more for the Wigan club.
-On 27 February 2010 Richards scored 5 tries and kicked 9 goals against Catalans Dragons in a 58-0 victory for Wigan.
+On 27 February 2010 Richards scored 5 tries and kicked 9 goals against Catalans Dragons in a 58–0 victory for Wigan.
 His 38 points was the most in one match for a Wigan player in the Super League era.

 On 3 September 2010, in a game against Bradford Bulls Richards equalled the record for the most points in a regular Super League season.
 Scoring 14 on the night he matched Andrew Farrell's impressive 388 points.
 Later in September it was announced that Richards was one of three players nominated for the prestigious Man-of-Steel award.

-Pat won the Man-of-Steel award on Monday, 27 September 2010, beating Adrian Morley, and team mate Sam Tomkins to the accolade.
-He was also the joint Albert Goldthorpe Medal winner with team mate Sam Tomkins as the Super League player of the 2010 season.
+Pat won the Man-of-Steel award on Monday, 27 September 2010, beating Adrian Morley, and teammate Sam Tomkins to the accolade.
+He was also the joint Albert Goldthorpe Medal winner with teammate Sam Tomkins as the Super League player of the 2010 season.
 The total of 462 points that Richards scored over the entire 2010 season (including playoffs and/or Challenge Cup) set a new club record at Wigan.

 He played in the 2010 Super League Grand Final victory over St. Helens at Old Trafford.

 Richards' 2011 season was delayed after the Achilles tendon injury picked up during the 2010 Grand Final kept him out for five to six months.
 His first appearance in 2011's Super League came in Round 9 against Catalans Dragons, where he took over the kicking duties and landed four goals.
 Three tries over the Easter period, including a brace against St Helens gave him his first tries of the campaign, and this was followed up at Crusaders RL with another touchdown, as well as seven goals.